FreddyVRetro/ISA-PicoMEM/README.md

   > Problem identified on some ISA expantion boards, 100uF Low ESR filtering capacitors may be needed.
 - NuXT / EMM8088 homebrew computers seems to have problem.
 (NEW: EMM8088 working with the last GlaBIOS)
 - Amiga 2000 with a A2088.
+- Tandy 1000 RXS Fail, but work if the BIOS is updated (See the Wiki)
+- Pocket8086 : IO Port error

+## Known bug :
+- The PC may crash when using a PS/2 Mouse (Except with Windows 95)

 ## License